sentientghost/Unity-GPU-JPEG-Compression/README.md

-│   ├── Lighting: Contains the lighting maps for the scenes │   ├── Materials: Contains different materials for the objects in the scenes │   ├── Plugins: Contains compiled DLLs from the Native Plugins │   ├── Prefabs: Contains prefab objects to spawn into the scenes │   ├── Scenes: Contains the scenes used to test the pipeline │   └── Scripts: Contains C# scripts used in the project │       ├── CameraScript: Main script that acts as a camera controller │       ├── LinearScript: Take image using a linear coding approach │       └── CoroutinesScript: Take image using a coroutines coding approach
+│   ├── Lighting: Contains the lighting maps for the scenes │   ├── Materials: Contains different materials for the objects in the scenes │   ├── Plugins: Contains compiled DLLs from the Native Plugins │   |   ├── CUDA_OpenGL_Interop: library to be imported for use with CUDA OpenGL Interop │   |   └── DirectX11: library to be imported for use with DirectX 11 │   ├── Prefabs: Contains prefab objects to spawn into the scenes │   |   ├── DynamicSceneBall: prefab ball for Dynamic Scene to destroy and instantiate │   |   ├── PhysicsSceneBall: prefab ball for Physics Scene to destroy and instantiate │   |   └── VisualsSceneBall: prefab ball for Visuals Scene to destroy and instantiate │   ├── Scenes: Contains the scenes used to test the pipeline │   |   ├── Static: single ball with no physics simulation │   |   ├── Dynamic: single ball with physics simulation │   |   ├── Physics: multiple balls with physics simulation │   |   └── Visuals: single ball with physics simulation and post-processing effects │   └── Scripts: Contains C# scripts used in the project │       ├── CurrentPerformance: contains C# script related to current methods in Unity │       |   ├── CameraScript: main script that acts as a camera controller │       |   ├── LinearScript: take image using a linear coding approach │       |   └── CoroutinesScript: take image using a coroutines coding approach │       └── NativePlugins: contains C# script related to alternative methods in Unity │           ├── DirectX11CameraScript: main camera controller script for DirectX 11 │           ├── DirectX11Script: take image using imported DirectX 11 DLL │           ├── CUDAOpenGLCameraScript: main camera controller script for CUDA OpenGL Interop │           └── CUDAOpenGLScript: take image using imported CUDA OpenGL Interop DLL
 |
-├── NativePlugins: Visual Studio project containing all resources required for C++ Plugins │   ├── DirectX11: Source code for the DirectX 11 Plugin │   ├── DirectXTK: Package containing helper classes for writing DirectX 11 C++ code │   └── x64/Debug: Contains compiled DLLs from Visual Studio
+├── NativePlugins: Visual Studio project containing all resources required for C++ Plugins │   ├── CUDA_OpenGL_Interop: Source code for the CUDA Interoperability with OpenGL Plugin │   ├── DirectX11: Source code for the DirectX 11 Plugin │   ├── DirectXTK: Package containing helper classes for writing DirectX 11 C++ code │   └── x64/Debug: Contains compiled DLLs from Visual Studio